On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 The {\em fixed point spectrum} of a $G$-spectrum $X$ is defined to be the spectrum of $G$ fixed points in the underlying, non-equivariant spectrum $i_{0}^{\ast}X$.
 In other words it is given by

 The notation $i_{0}^{\ast}X^{G}$ can get clumsy and we will usually abbreviate it to $X^{G}$.

-The functor of fixed points is right adjoint to the functor sending $S^{-V}\wedge X_{V}\in \spectra$ to $S^{-V}\wedge X_{V}\in \gspectra{G}$, where in the latter expression, $V$ is regarded as a representation of $G$ with trivial $G$-action and $X_{V}$ is regarded as a space with trivial $G$-action.
-The fixed point functor on spectra doesn't always have the properties one might be led to expect by analogy with spaces.
-For example it does not generally commute with smash products, or with the formation of suspension spectra.
+The functor of fixed points has a left adjoint which sends $S^{-V}\wedge X_{V}\in \spectra$ to $S^{-V}\wedge X_{V}\in \ugspectra{G}$, where in the latter expression $V$ is regarded as a representation of $G$ with trivial $G$-action and $X_{V}$ is regarded as a space with trivial $G$-action.
+It can be computed for general $X$ in terms of the tautological presentation